pollination/pollination-docs/apps/deploy-app.md

 pollination-apps new
 ```

 This will ask for the project name.
 The project name here will become the name of your app.
 Also, make sure to not have any blank spaces in your project name.
-In our case, we will choose the project name to be **windrose**.
+In our case, we will choose the project name to be **wind-rose**.

 ```
-project_name [Python Boilerplate]: windrose
+project_name [Python Boilerplate]: wind-rose
 ```

 Next, it will ask for the project_slug.
 Enter the same name you entered above or keep it blank which will use the same name you entered above for the project_name.
 We are keeping it blank.

 ```
-project_slug [windrose]:
+project_slug [wind-rose]:
 ```

 Next, we will enter project_short_description.
 This is a short description of your app.

 ```
-project_short_description [The best Pollination app... so far!]: Generate a windrse from EPW.
+project_short_description [The best Pollination app... so far!]: Generate a wind rose from EPW.
 ```

 Next, comes pollination_owner.
 This is your username in Pollination.
 We looked at how to find this owner name in [this](https://docs.pollination.cloud/user-manual/apps/create-job) section.

 ```
-pollination_owner []: devang
+pollination_owner []: YOUR_USERNAME
 ```

 Next, pollination-apps will ask you whether you'll need the [Pollination-viewer](integrating-the-pollination-viewer.md) in your app.
 You'll most likely need the Pollination viewer in your app if you are dealing with any 3D geometry.
 In this case, we're simply creating a 2D interactive chart so we will choose not to have the Pollination viewer.